-1. Get started with CBackupper.
-Create a CBackupper account for free and sign in.
+1. Get started with CBackup.
+Create a CBackup account for free and sign in.

-2. Add and authorize your cloud drive account under the “Clouds” tab.
+2. Add and authorize your cloud drive account under the “My Storage” tab.

-✎Note: CBackupper bases on standard OAuth system that can ensure your account’s security.
+✎Note: CBackup bases on standard OAuth system that can ensure your account’s security.
 There is no need to worry about personal information data disclosure.

 6. Click "Start Backup” in the lower right corner to perform the task.